IBM/audit-ci/README.md

 Since `audit-ci` performs the audit on the PR build, it will always have the most up-to-date dependencies vs. the push build, which would require a manual merge with `main` before passing the audit.

-### NPM/Yarn is returning ENOAUDIT and is breaking my build; what do I do?
+### What do I do when NPM/Yarn is breaking my build while returning ENOAUDIT?

 The config option `--pass-enoaudit` allows passing if no audit is performed due to the registry returning ENOAUDIT.
 It is `false` by default to reduce the risk of merging in a vulnerable package.